JeffRMoore/koa/docs/api/response.md

 #### `response.status`

   Get response status.
 By default, `response.status` is set to `404` unlike node's `res.statusCode` which defaults to `200`.

+  An alias is available on the Context object for `response.status` allowing `ctx.response.status` to be abbreviated as `ctx.status`.

 #### `response.status = Number`